skwp/dotfiles/README.md

  * Ctrl-\ - Show NerdTree (project finder) and expose current file
  * cf - Copy Filename of current file into system (not vi) paste buffer
  * // - clear the search
  * ,, or z,, - use EasyMotion - type that and then type one of the highlighted letters.
-I'm just exploring this one.
  * Apple-k and Apple-K to type underscores and dashes, since they are so common in code but so far away from home row
  * yw - remapped to yaw, meaning yanking a word will yank the entire word no matter where your cursor is
  * W - write a file (instead of :w, saving you keystrokes for the most common vim operation)
  * gcc (comment a line) via tComment, and gcp custom alias to comment a paragraph
  * Cc - (Current command) copies the command under your cursor and executes it in vim.
 Great for testing single line changes to vimrc.
+ * \ss to run specs, \ll to run a given spec on a line - using my vim-ruby-conque plugin (https://github.com/skwp/vim-ruby-conque)

 Setup for Git
 ---